stas-sultanov/azure-monitor-telemetry-draft/readme.md

 ## Why This Library?

-A natural question for any qualified engineer is: why use this library when Microsoft provides an official one?
+Any qualified engineer will naturally ask: why use this library if Microsoft provides the official one(s)?

 Well, there are several compelling reasons why the author chose to invest time and effort into creating this library: